irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/DocumentsApi.md

 Submits a document to Avalara E-Invoicing API

-For both e-invoices and credit notes, when a document is sent to this endpoint, it generates an invoice or credit note in the required format as mandated by the specified country.
-Additionally, it initiates the workflow to transmit the generated document to the relevant tax authority, if necessary.<br><br>The response from the endpoint contains a unique document ID, which can be used to request the status of the document and verify if it was successfully accepted at the destination.<br><br>Furthermore, the unique ID enables the download of a copy of the e-invoice or credit note for reference purposes.
+When a UBL document is sent to this endpoint, it generates a document in the required format as mandated by the specified country.
+Additionally, it initiates the workflow to transmit the generated document to the relevant tax authority, if necessary.<br><br>The response from the endpoint contains a unique document ID, which can be used to request the status of the document and verify if it was successfully accepted at the destination.<br><br>Furthermore, the unique ID enables the download of a copy of the generated document for reference purposes.

 ### Example
 ```csharp